Restaurant: Guides

 Restaurant guides review restaurants, often ranking them or providing information to guide consumers (type of food, handicap accessibility, facilities, etc.).
-One of the most famous contemporary guides is the Michelin series of guides which accord from 1 to 3 stars to restaurants they perceive to be of high culinary merit.
+One of the most famous contemporary guides is the Michelin series of guides which accord one to three stars to restaurants they perceive to be of high culinary merit.
 Restaurants with stars in the Michelin guide are formal, expensive establishments; in general the more stars awarded, the higher the prices.

 The main competitor to the Michelin guide in Europe is the guidebook series published by Gault Millau.
 Its ratings are on a scale of 1 to 20, with 20 being the highest.

 In the United States, the Forbes Travel Guide (previously the Mobil travel guides) and the AAA rate restaurants on a similar 1 to 5 star (Forbes) or diamond (AAA) scale.
 Three, four, and five star/diamond ratings are roughly equivalent to the Michelin one, two, and three star ratings while one and two star ratings typically indicate more casual places to eat.
 In 2005, Michelin released a New York City guide, its first for the United States.
 The popular Zagat Survey compiles individuals' comments about restaurants but does not pass an "official" critical assessment.

 Nearly all major American newspapers employ food critics and publish online dining guides for the cities they serve.
 Some news sources provide customary reviews of restaurants, while others may provide more of a general listings service.

 More recently Internet sites have started up that publish both food critic reviews and popular reviews by the general public.